 GOVERNMENT GROWTH IMPACT STATEMENT

-The panel has determined that during the first five years that the section will be in effect:
+HHSC has determined that during the first five years after the rules are repealed:

-(1) the proposed rule will not create or eliminate a government program;
+(1) the proposed repeals will not create or eliminate a government program;

-(2) implementation of the proposed rule will not affect the number of employee positions;
+(2) the proposed repeals will not affect the number of HHSC employee positions;

-(4) the proposed rule will not affect fees paid to the agency;
+(4) the proposed repeals will not affect fees paid to HHSC;

-(5) the proposed rule will not create new rules;
+(5) the proposed repeals will not create a new rule;

-(6) the proposed rule will expand an existing rule;
+(6) the proposed repeals will repeal existing rules;

-(7) the proposed rule will not change the number of individuals subject to the rule; and
+(7) the proposed repeals will not change the number of individuals subject to the rules; and

-(8) the proposed rule will not affect the state's economy.
+(8) the proposed repeals will not affect the state's economy.